Bridget Bishop: Personal life

+Bridget ran a tavern alongside Edward in Salem Town.

 Traditional historical interpretation

 Recent historical interpretation

+New interpretations of the historical record show that Bridget Bishop was a resident of Salem Town, and was therefore not the owner of the tavern in Salem Village.
+The tavern belonged to a different Edward and "Goodwife Bishop", Sarah Bishop, whom Bridget Bishop has evidently often been confused with.
+The evidence includes the fact that the property of John Gedney, Bridget Bishop's neighbor, and her connecting orchard/house were located in Salem Town (off present-day Washington Street).

-One interpretation of the historical record suggests that she was a resident of Salem Town and thus not the tavern owner.
-Perhaps she did not know her accusers.
+It is considered possible that Bishop did not know her accusers.
 This would be supported in her deposition in Salem Village before the authorities stating, "I never saw these persons before, nor I never was in this place before."
-The indictments against her clearly note that she was from "Salem" which meant Salem Town, as other indictments against residents of Salem Village specified their locations as such.
+The indictments against her clearly note that she was from "Salem", which meant Salem Town, as other indictments against residents of Salem Village specified their locations as such.

-She was often confused with Sarah Bishop, one of the other accused during the Salem trial.
-While men were still being accused of witchcraft, it was mostly women being indicted during this time period.
-They were often quickly accused and sentenced to death within days.
-Bridget Bishop had already been accused and deemed innocent a whole decade following up to the witchcraft hysteria.
+It is likely that there was a bias against women, in prosecutions for witchcraft at the time.
+Bridget Bishop had already been accused and deemed innocent an entire decade before the witch trials.
+While men were still being accused, it was mostly women being indicted during this time period.